 Since bridging finance is often required at short notice, getting support from bridging loan solicitors with experience in the process will also ensure your application is dealt with swiftly and has the best chance of success.

-Purchasing a property with the help of a bridging loan can complicate the conveyancing process.
+Most conveyancing lawyers rarely handle bridging finance conveyancing (only some of our own conveyancing team do) – and some can really struggle to provide the level of service you need as a result.
 And that’s why when appointing a solicitor you need to make sure you have got someone on your side who really understands bridging finance conveyancing and has plenty of experience in this area.
+That’s the best, most cost-effective way to understand the implications of bridging finance and ensure a smooth, swift property transaction.